mgreiler/se-unlocked/Transcripts/EP_33_Alex_Schladebeck.md

-**Michaela:**[00:13:02] And so did you, do you have the feeling I probably right now you have, but when, when was the time that you felt you arrived, that you belong in tested?
+**Michaela:**[00:13:02] And so did you, do you have the feeling I probably right now you have, but when, when was the time that you felt you arrived, that you belong in tech?
 Do you know?
-Or did you have this feeling very early on
+Or did you have this feeling very early on already?

-**Alex:** [00:13:15] already?
-I think I can't remember exactly the dates of it, but I think that the few, the few pivotal moments for me was, um, And this, this must've only been about a year or two years, maybe after I joined the company, but I was playing world of Warcraft.
+**Alex:** [00:13:15] I think I can't remember exactly the dates of it, but I think that the few, the few pivotal moments for me was, um, and this, this must've only been about a year or two years, maybe after I joined the company, but I was playing World of Warcraft.
-So first of all, I was playing world of Warcraft.
+So first of all, I was playing World of Warcraft.
 Obviously I'm a techie now.
 Um, and something went wrong and I instinctively knew that probably what it was, was just a UI problem.
-And I needed to refresh on that moment of, I understand how things work and I have a Sumption and it turns out to be a correct one.
+And I needed to refresh.
+And that moment of, I understand how things work and I have an assumption and it turns out to be a correct one.
-But even if it wasn't correct, I have an assumption of what.
-What is going to happen here and what I need to do, that was one of the moments, um, around about that time.
-At some point I made a joke.
+But even if it wasn't correct, I have an assumption of what, what is going to happen here and what I need to do, that was one of the moments.
+Um, around about that time at some point I made a joke.
 Like a computer science joke.
 And I was like, wow, I used to be cool.
 Actually, that's a lie.
 I never used to be cool.
 I'm just geeky in a lot of different ways now that's fine.
 Um, and then around about the time, I think it was 2007, maybe 2008.
 When I started going to conferences and talking about the things that I was learning and the things I knew, um, I was like, wow, I am, I'm five years, three years out of uni.
 And I'm speaking at a developer conference and I'm not even a developer.
-He, he, um, so I think those were the.
-Those were definitely the points.
-Um, and I've, I've been so, so lucky to always be surrounded by people who, who supported me and never made me feel like I was other, um, uh, and who've been like, it's actually good to have your perspective in, on this.
+He, he, um, so I think those were the, those were definitely the points.
+Um, and I've, I've been so, so lucky to always be surrounded by people who, who supported me and never made me feel like I was other, um, uh, and who've been like, it's actually good to have your perspective in on this.
 Uh, so it was pretty early on and I still definitely have my days when I'm like, Oh God, I'll never understand all of this.
 And I still don't think I really knew what Kubernetes is, does.
-Like it's like it keeps changing and it keeps being more things, but I'm, I'm.
-I'm good.
+Like it's like it keeps changing and it keeps being more things, but I'm, I'm, I'm good.
 I'm good at buzzword bingo.
-And I think I'm better at, just than just buzzword.
-Bingo.
-Um, so, uh, so I keep landing and I keep asking and I feel very much like I belong here.
+And I think I'm better at, just than just buzzword bingo.
+Um, so, uh, so I keep learning and I keep asking and I feel very much like I belong here.
-Um, and it's nice to look around and see the, I am not the only person like me, who also belongs here.
+Um, and it's nice to look around and see that I am not the only person like me who also belongs here.
 That definitely has changed like you were saying.

 **Michaela:**[00:15:23] Okay.
 Yeah.
 So.
 Maybe to give also my listeners, a little bit of background.
-Um, can you tell me a little bit about bread?
+Um, can you tell me a little bit about Bredex?
 Yeah.
 And also how this company grew over the last years.
 Right.
-So what was products 10 years ago?
-I think

-**Alex:** [00:15:37] companies also change, right?
-The identity of a company has
+So what was Bredex 10 years ago?
+I think companies also change, right?

-**Michaela:**[00:15:40] changed the direction, but do you think they were going or what they're becoming, uh, changes or maybe it's the same?
-I don't know, but I think there is some, you know, change,

-**Alex:** [00:15:49] uh, in every aspect of our life
+The identity of a company has changed the direction, but do you think they were going or what they're becoming, uh, changes or maybe it's the same?
+I don't know, but I think there is some, you know, change, uh, in every aspect of our life.

-**Michaela:**[00:15:51] and also.
-You mentioned it really briefly that you came for the internship, but you are actually from England.
+And also you mentioned it really briefly that you came for the internship, but you are actually from England.
 Right?
-And so Radix is actually a German based company.
+And so Bredex is actually a German based company.
-So can you tell me as a little bit, like, you know, what are the roots of products and where are you heading
+So can you tell me as a little bit, like, you know, what are the roots of Bredex and where are you heading towards?

-**Alex:** [00:16:07] towards?
-So when I, when I joined in 2005, uh, there were fewer than 30 people who worked at the company.
+**Alex:** [00:16:07]  So when I, when I joined in 2005, uh, there were fewer than 30 people who worked at the company.
 I was, um, the only person who wasn't a developer.
-Uh, I mean, we had, so we had to back office, um, and like a secretary, um, but I was the only person in teams that wasn't a developer.
-Um, and so I was the first, that was, that was a big, and I think I was, I was the first, like people had come from different backgrounds, like physics or the things, but they had all become developers and I wasn't going to be that.
+Uh, I mean, we had, so we had a back office, um, and like a secretary, um, but I was the only person in teams that wasn't a developer.
+Um, and so I was the first, that was, that was a big, and I think I was, I was the first, like people had come from different backgrounds, like physics or other things, but they had all become developers and I wasn't going to be that.
-So that was a big, I th.
-I didn't see it at the time, but that was probably a big moment for the company now that I can see it from the other perspective.
+So that was a big, I didn't see it at the time, but that was probably a big moment for the company now that I can see it from the other perspective.
 And they took a chance on me, which I thought was fantastic.
 Um, and now I'll fast-forward and then I'll go to the bits in between.
 Now we have 150, um, employees.
-Um, I. Do know most of all of the names and I have to practice because the difference between knowing 30 names and knowing 150 names is big.
+Um, I do know most of all of the names and I have to practice because the difference between knowing 30 names and knowing 150 names is big.
 Um, so I do practice because that's incredibly important to me to know who people are.
-And, um, I'm making sure that I. I, I can, I can say hi to them and I know what they're doing.
+And, um, I'm making sure that I, I, I can, I can say hi to them and I know what they're doing.
 Um, that has become something that's become just more efforts.
-Um, you know, it used to be the case.
-I knew everybody on their husbands or wives name and, uh, their dogs and their cats.
+Um, you know, it used to be the case I knew everybody on their husbands or wives name and, uh, their dogs and their cats.
 And now I know that mostly for my team.
-Um, and yeah, for all the things.
-For the people, you, you just have to go out and talk to them and make sure that there are enough opportunities to talk out, you know, outside of your room.
+Um, and yeah, for, for other people, you, you just have to go out and talk to them and make sure that there are enough opportunities to talk out, you know, outside of your own team.
-Um, we have, we have grown and diverse, it's diversified a great deal.
+Um, we have, we have grown and diversified a great deal.
 Um, and I think one of the, one of the big changes is definitely in terms of how we are structured as a company.
 So up until 2013, Uh, like I say, we've, we've always had three CEO's and 2013, the original CEO left.
 Um, and I believe you might have met him as well.
-His name was Adam leader, um, which is where the name comes from Redex.
+His name was AchimBrede, um, which is where the name comes from Bredex.
 Um, he retired and he he'd been the founder.
-Um, and.
-That that started a shift that was necessary.
+Um, and that that started a shift that was necessary.
 Um, not because he'd done things wrong, but because we definitely were growing.
 Um, so we could no longer have the one person, um, at the top who knew everything and was making all of the decisions, um, that just even three people, right.
 That just doesn't scale at some points.
 Um, and, and it's not agile, it's not a good way of doing things.
-And we.
-We believe very much in having an agile mindset and being, and learning and adapting and being resilient.
-Um, one word that I, I prefer not to talk about people or companies being strong, because that sounds kind of bristle.
+And we, we believe very much in having an agile mindset and being, and learning and adapting and being resilient.
+Um, one word that I, I prefer not to talk about people or companies being strong, because that sounds kind of brittle.
 It sounds like a thing that you have, or you don't have, and it can break.
 I like to talk about resilience because that means that it's something you can practice.
 It's something elastic and it means I'm adapting to whatever this new